castai/docs/docs/guides/spot.md

 ### Node Selectors

-**When to use:** only use spot instances
+**When to use:** only use Spot instances

-If you want to make sure that a pod is scheduled on spot instances only, add `nodeSelector` as well as per the example below.
+If you want to make sure that a pod is scheduled on Spot instances only, add `nodeSelector` as well as per the example below.
-The autoscaler will then ensure that only a spot instance is picked whenever your pod requires additional workload in the cluster.
+The autoscaler will then ensure that only a Spot instance is picked whenever your pod requires additional workload in the cluster.

 ```yaml
 tolerations: